ucsb-ds/pl-dev-team/info/software.md

    ![image](https://github.com/user-attachments/assets/8e37dd9c-afb0-4a64-8611-86e4b03b6409)

    In that case, please just follow the instructions given in the message.
+Don't worry if it says it will take 72 hours for the install; if you start it and let it run for a minute or two, that estimate should come down to something reasonable quickly, but it still make take 10-15 minutes.

    When you are done, you should be able to type `git --version` at a command prompt and see something like:

    ```
    git version 2.24.3 (Apple Git-128)
    ```

-2. Brew (package manager)
+3. Brew (package manager)

    For MacOS, we'll be installing several packages for Java and JavaScript (node) development.
    In many cases, installing those is easier if you *first* install the brew package manager.